What Composr is not

-Some CMS have repositories (aka asset management), complex web services, JSR-286 portlets, and the like.
+Some CMSs have repositories (aka asset management), complex web services, JSR-286 portlets, and the like.
 These are necessary for organising sprawling document libraries and integrating with business applications, but Composr doesn't fit into this particular bracket.
 Rather, Composr is primarily designed for feature-rich websites.
-Conversely, Intranet/document CMS's can't do what Composr can do.
+Conversely, Intranet/document CMSs can't do what Composr can do.
 We don't try and replace native filesystems, we feel that sharing files is easier done with something like Dropbox or network drives than sharing it through web apps.

-The above all said, Composr does in fact have many enterprise features such as The Repository, which includes an implementation of webdav.
+The above all said, Composr does in fact have many enterprise features such as The Repository, which includes an implementation of WebDAV.

 Composr is designed to be able to meet advanced needs, not just create very simple websites with a few articles or pages and maybe a contact form.
 To this end Composr is a very different system to what most CMS vendors market.

 Composr is not a Facebook clone, or a YouTube clone, or a clone of any kind.
 We don't design Composr to replicate features of any specific websites, but rather to provide the best flexible features we know of or innovate ourselves.
 Because Composr is a general purpose product we intentionally design for the majority.
 For example, most sites use galleries for maintaining something like a simple portfolio or team photo gallery – you can do far far more with Composr galleries, but our default configurations and templates tend to favour the majority use-cases.

 The Composr core assumes it is used to power a website designed via the Composr CMS features.
 In this sense, Composr is not suitable for programmers looking to create a new system from foundations.

 With Composr, you can get a very advanced website 'out of the box', that you may start adding content to after only setting a few options and filling in a few 'blanks'.
 You can get a website up really easily, with minimal skill.